animals-now/AnimalsTestBot/README.md

 auth.py - contain function that create authorizations for google spreadsheets API and for gmail API

-token.pickle - gmail API authorization  # result of auth

 emailfunc.py - contain function to interact with gmail API